notras/PowerVSConnectivity/README.md

 Peer                     AS      InPkt     OutPkt    OutQ   Flaps Last Up/Dwn State|#Active/Received/Accepted/Damped...
 172.16.2.5            64999       3172       3217       0       1  1d 0:06:00 Establ
 ```
-If route advertized, you will then able to route this subnets to VPN tunnel
+<p>If route advertized, you will then able to route this subnets to VPN tunnel later</p>
+<p>To see which routes advertised from VSRX you can run followibg command </p>

 ```shell
 show route advertising-protocol bgp 172.16.2.5